mattermost/docs/source/process/feature-release.md

     - Verify all items in the last posted release checklist are complete
     - Verify that the final translations PR for the release is submitted
     - Confirm Changelog reflects any changes since it was merged (including known issues and contributors from all repositories)
-      - If there is a security fix, confirm the Changelog recommends upgrade, with a note mentioning the security level and thanking the security researcher (security process doc for example)
+      - If there is a security fix, confirm the Changelog recommends upgrade, with a note mentioning the security level and thanking the security researcher
 3. Marketing:
     - Send blog post for mattermost.com and all related art work for marketing lead to review
 4. PM GitLab Relationship Owner:
     - Find [www-gitlab-com merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=blog%20post&label_name%5B%5D=release) for latest GitLab release blog post and make request for adding GitLab Mattermost update (see [example request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2910#note_14096885), [example update](https://about.gitlab.com/2016/07/22/gitlab-8-10-released/#gitlab-mattermost-32)).
 Post to Release Discussion channel with link to request.
-5. QA:
+5. QA Release Manager:
     - Midday: Post at-channel reminders about testing, and DM team members whose tests are not marked Done
     - Find QA or other teammates to help finish unfinished tests if needed
     - End of day: Verify all release tests are finished